suganraj-arrighi/GitHub_Container_Registry/README.md

-# 📦 My Node App - GHCR Demo
+# 📦 GitHub Container Registry - GHCR Demo

 This is a simple Node.js application containerized with Docker and published to **GitHub Container Registry (GHCR)**.
 Ideal for beginners exploring Docker, GitHub Actions, and DevOps workflows.